casdoor/casdoor-website/docs/integration/java/RuoYi.md

 keywords: [RuoYi]
 ---

-Casdoor can connect to RuoYi-cloud simplely
+Casdoor can connect to RuoYi-cloud simply.

-## Step1.
+## Step 1.
 Deploy Casdoor

 Firstly, the Casdoor should be deployed.